binghuiwang/sybildetection/README_GANG.md

 ######### Terms of use #########

 The code is provided for research purposes only and without any warranty.
 Any commercial use is prohibited.
-The code implements the SybilSCAR algorithm.
+The code implements the GANG algorithm.
 When using it in your research work, you should cite the following paper:

 Binghui Wang, Neil Zhenqiang Gong, and Hao Fu, “GANG: Detecting Fraudulent Users in Online Social Networks via Guilt-by-Association on Directed Graphs”, IEEE International Conference on Data Mining (ICDM), 2017.

-For any question, please contact Binghui Wang (binghuiw@iastate.com).
+For any question, please contact Binghui Wang (binghuiw@iastate.edu).

 ################################